Darrickg/Catacomb-Crawler/README.md

+# Catacomb Crawler
+Catacomb Crawler is an arcade-style game set in the dungeons.
+You play a cat statue trying to escape the catacombs.
+The objective of the game is to collect all the chests scattered around the map while avoiding the enemy and traps.
+Upon completion of the objective, the door will open and you can exit, winning the game.

+A tutorial of the game can also be found [here](https://youtu.be/b-A-jUVjmh0)

-- The Game is created by Group 14: Darrick Gunawan, Mahyar Sharafi Laleh, Hanxi Chen, Boyu Zhang
+The Game is created by Group 14: Darrick Gunawan, Mahyar Sharafi Laleh, Hanxi Chen and Boyu Zhang for the class CMPT 276 in Spring 2023 as part of the group project.

-- (Prerequisites)
+## Getting Started

+### Prerequisites
 Since the game is built using Apache Maven, the user need to have Maven installed on their local machine.

-- (Build the game)
+### Build the game
 Follow these steps to build the game using maven:
 1. Clone the repository to local machine
 2. Open the shell of your choice (eg. Command Prompt(Windows users) or Terminal(Mac or Linux users))
 3. Navigate to the project directory
 4. Give the command to build and test the project: "mvn package"

-- (Runing the game)
+### Runing the game
 How the game runs:
 1. once you run the "SimpleGame" class you will see a title screen opens up.
 2. you will have 2 options which is to start the game or exitting.You can choose the options by left clicking the mouse and pressing "start game" after.